 Server Sent Events (SSE)

 Server Sent Events (SSE) allow client applications such as browsers to subscribe to a stream of relevant events without the overhead added by the bi-directional connection of websockets.
 Therefore they are useful whenever the server would like to notify the client about changes.
+This article describes how to host an event source in C# using the GenHTTP web server.

 Example